top of page

 Camp Wynncliff Course Descriptions and Schedule

 Camp Wynncliff is a week long Summer camp for boys aged 10-14 on a 23 acres farm on the shores of Lake Michigan (11803 Lakeshore Drive, Cleveland, WI 53015).
+The 2025 camp will run from June 22 until the morning of June 28.
 Campers will gain knowledge and experience in wood-working, electronics or computer software programming under the direction of volunteer men.
 Outside of class, campers are under the supervision of young adult male role models and will attend daily Mass along with other daily devotions and participate in team sports and enjoy fun night games to include a scavenger hunt.
 Three "home-cooked" meals are served each day to ensure campers are well nourished for their fun-filled days.

 Call (920)-482-2528 or email admin@wynncliff.org for more information.